'Homewaters' blends natural and cultural history of Puget Sound

 EoPS: What is it about it that you love?
 What did you learn specifically?

 DBW: One thing was that there’s just this constant change, and that species have adapted to this.
 That they are somehow able to survive in this changing world.
-And it was also just fun to watch.
+It was also just fun to watch.
 I’m always intrigued by learning more, and I had not really paid attention before.
 The tide forced me to do that.
 That’s really the story of the book, to pay attention to the world that’s there that I take for granted.
 I didn’t realize this incredible diversity underneath that water, the incredible beauty.
 And yet when the tide came back in it was equally as beautiful and equally as diverse.
 I was seeing it in a different light now.

 Homewaters: A Human and Natural History of Puget Sound is available from the University of Washington Press.
 David B. Williams has also written occasional articles for the Encyclopedia of Puget Sound.